-It is perhaps a result of all of the above characteristics-the minorities' limited number, their relative physical and cultural isolation from one another, their low socioeconomic status, and the existing prejudices (if perhaps diminishing in intensity) on the part of the majority-that the minorities have lacked the necessary political resources that would enable them to thrust their cause before national attention.
-One can argue at this point that this general weakness of these various groups has been the reason for the ease with which policies have been imposed from above, or alternatively, why there has been a general absence of input from below.
-A review of past policies and practices comes in order at this point.
+It is perhaps a result of all of the above characteristics-the minorities' limited number, their relative physical and cultural isolation from one another, their low socio-economic status, and the existing prejudices (if perhaps diminishing in intensity) on the part of the majority-that the minorities have lacked the necessary political resources that would enable them to thrust their cause before national attention.
+One can argue at

+28Barnett, op. cit.